-It's the only option that a hotel or office doorknocker gives you, but if you hope to refresh or reinvent yourself, your work, or your organizaiton in 2013, it is the absolute wrong message.
+It's the only option that a hotel or office doorknocker gives you, but if you hope to refresh or reinvent yourself, your work, or your organization, it is the absolute wrong message.

 Instead seek the opposite as suggested by one of my favorite authors, Meg Wheatley: Please Do Disturb.

 In this compelling essay, she reminds us that the complexity of life will not heed the certainty we convince ourselves that we possess.
 The only way to create a compelling future for ourselves and others is if we engage with difference daily and directly.